splunk/public-o11y-docs/logs/processors.rst

 Observability Cloud provides three types of log processors:

-* :ref:`Field Extraction Processors <field-extraction-processors>` create a subset of log data by extracting fields and values.
+* :ref:`Field extraction processors <field-extraction-processors>` create a subset of log data by extracting fields and values.
-* :ref:`Field Copy Processors <field-copy-processors>` create a set of log data by moving field values from one field in the log record to a different field name in a new record.
+* :ref:`Field copy processors <field-copy-processors>` create a set of log data by moving field values from one field in the log record to a different field name in a new record.
-* :ref:`Field Redaction Processors <field-redaction-processors>` redact data to mask personally identifiable information.
+* :ref:`Field redaction processors <field-redaction-processors>` redact data to mask personally identifiable information.

 Order of execution of logs pipeline rules
 =============================================================================